 What is Contributory Negligence?

 Maryland drivers are able to recover damages so long as they are not partially at fault for their own injuries and damage.
 Maryland implements the “contributory negligence” theory.
-Under this theory, which was recently upheld in court, a driver is completely barred from recovery if he or she was even one percent at fault.
+Under this theory, which was recently upheld in court, a driver is completely barred from recovery if they were even one percent at fault.
 Therefore, determining fault is imperative in Maryland car accident cases.

 GET HELP FROM A BALTIMORE CAR ACCIDENT ATTORNEY TODAY

-If you have been in a car accident, the Law Offices of Randolph Rice can help you recover just compensation.
+If you have been in a car accident, Rice, Murtha & Psoras can help you recover just compensation.
 We understand the complexities and stresses of dealing with insurance companies.
 We will carefully review the facts of your case in order to ensure that we help you recover the compensation you deserve.
 Schedule an initial consultation by calling (410) 694-7291 today.